 Customer Category.

-And let’s not forget the Market.
-Needs, wants, trends, political shifts, everyday life—all pulling the market forward.
-Time shapes context, pulling demand and supply into the future, one day at a time.
+Time shapes context, and context influences demand and supply.
 Recognising the dynamic, ever-changing nature of the market is essential.
 It can make your product relevant or irrelevant overnight.

 So why am I writing this?